buzzbuzzin/buzz_ios/supabase/migrations/PERMIT_BADGES_IMPLEMENTATION.md

 ```

 **What happens:**
-1. Pilot selects "RPA Flight Reviewer (CAN)" or "ROC-A Certificate (CAN)" from license type dropdown
+1. Pilot selects "Flight Reviewer (CAN)" or "ROC-A (CAN)" from license type dropdown
 2. App uploads file to Supabase Storage (`pilot-licenses` bucket)
 3. App inserts record into `pilot_licenses` table with `license_type` field